 Indian standard time (IST) is acknowledged all over India.
 We have acknowledged 82°30′ E longitude as the Standard Meridian of India because of its position in the middle.
-The Standard Meridian passes through the city of Allahabad.
+It passes through the city of Allahabad, Uttar Pradesh.
 It was necessary to understand and differentiate the exact time in each region.
 In 1905, this was selected as the Standard Meridian to create the Indian Standard Time.

 Why Do We Need a Standard Meridian for India?